 Cryptocurrency Analysis Tool #4 Fibonacci Extension

 The Fibonacci extension is an extremely useful tool that can be used to spot counter-trend opportunities as well as reversal trades.
 We like to focus on the 1.618 level or the golden ratio.

 There are all kinds of rules, but fundamentally, there are only two things we’re looking for when using the Fibonacci extension levels.
 The first thing is a trend, the second is a correction that has three swing points of reference.
 We use these swing points to draw the Fibonacci extension levels and find possible reversal points in the market.
 Read the Fibonacci trading here.

 The golden ratio can be found everywhere, it’s also a “magic number” that we can use in our trading as well.
 In one way or the other, a lot of professional traders incorporate the golden ratio into their trading because the market reacts to this particular level with a high degree of accuracy.

-Reading crypto candlestick charts is a practical skill that everyone needs to acquire if you want to strive in today’s challenging cryptocurrency market.
+Reading crypto candlestick charts is a practical skill for surviving today’s challenging cryptocurrency market.
 While the cryptocurrency analysis tools can be valuable to your trading arsenal, you need to apply them correctly to gain any insights from them.

-The crypto candlestick charts can help you better time the market so you can use it as a complementary tool for your research.
+The cryptocurrency candlesticks guide can help you time the market.
+Feel free to use it as a complementary tool for your research.

 This guide outlines only the basic concepts in how to read crypto charts.
-We recommend strengthening your knowledge and use these tools to build your cryptocurrency strategy that fits your needs.
+We recommend strengthening your knowledge and using the suggested tools to build your cryptocurrency strategy that fits your needs.
 Our TSG blog is rich with trading strategies that can help you achieve your financial goals, so make sure you check our Best Bitcoin Trading Strategy.

 Thank you for reading!